yegor256/blog/_drafts/stateful-counters.md

 [Conditional Updates](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.ConditionalUpdate)
 which are very similar feature, but not exactly.

-In case of an atomic counter you should synchronize your operations somehow.
+In case of an atomic counter you should create a supplementary table and keep the latest value of `id` in it.
 In case of conditional updates you should retry a few times in case of collisions.

 {% badge http://img.stateful.co/logo.svg 128 %}

-To make life easier in a few of my applications, I created a simple web service &mdash; [stateful.co](http://www.stateful.co).
+To make life easier in a few of my applications, I created a simple web service &mdash; [stateful.co](http://www.stateful.co) &mdash;.
 It provides a simple atomic counter feature through its RESTful API.

 First, you create a counter with a unique name.
 Then, you set its initial value (it is zero by default).
 That's it.
 Every time you need to get a new